 The Mauldin Cultural Center (MCC) is the product of community partners all with the vision of developing a cultural center for the City of Mauldin.
 Originally Mauldin High School, and later Mauldin Elementary School, the building was constructed in 1937 as a WPA Project and has since seen a few minor updates as the schools grew.
-In 2003, the City of Mauldin began the process of purchasing the 14 acre property as the first step toward creating a City Center.
+In 2003, the City of Mauldin began the process of purchasing the 14-acre property as the first step toward creating a City Center.

 Currently, MCC hosts almost 30,000 people and more than 1,000 events annually.
-We offer a wide-range of arts education classes, live concerts, theater performances, comedy, art exhibits, a public art trail, and other community events.
+We offer a wide-range of arts education classes, live concerts, theatre performances, comedy, art exhibits, a public art trail, and other community events.

-OFFICE OF CULTURAL AFFAIRS
+THE CULTURAL AFFAIRS TEAM